nelsonaloysio/networkx-temporal/docs/source/index.rst

 This package provides new :class:`~networkx_temporal.graph.TemporalGraph` classes, which inherit NetworkX's `graph classes <https://networkx.org/documentation/stable/reference/classes/index.html>`_ and implement additional functions to manipulate temporal data within.
-Most importantly, it provides ways to :func:`~networkx_temporal.graph.TemporalGraph.slice` a graph into snapshots and :func:`~networkx_temporal.convert` between formats and representations.
+Among others, it provides ways to :func:`~networkx_temporal.graph.TemporalGraph.slice` a graph into snapshots and :mod:`~networkx_temporal.transform` or :mod:`~networkx_temporal.utils.convert` it to other libraries and formats.

 Install